michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 17. For if because of the transgression of one death was made to reign, much more (shall) they who receive the abundance of the grace and of the gift and of righteousness, reign in life by one, Jeshu Meshiha.

-18. As then on account of the transgression of one was the condemnation of all men, so, on account of the righteousness of one shall there be acquittalZokutho, Victoria, innocentia, justificatio.
-Heb.
-Zakah, Purum fuit, purum pronunciavit. unto the life of all men.
+18. As then on account of the transgression of one was the condemnation of all men, so, on account of the righteousness of one shall there be acquittal

 19. For as on account of the disobedience of one man many became sinners, so also on account of the obedience of one many became righteous.